Conifer cone: Araucariaceae

-Podocarpaceae cones
+Podocarpaceae

 The cones of the Podocarpaceae are similar in function, though not in development, to those of the Taxaceae (q.v. below), being berry-like with the scales highly modified, evolved to attract birds into dispersing the seeds.
 In most of the genera, two to ten or more scales are fused together into a usually swollen, brightly coloured, soft, edible fleshy aril.
-Usually only one or two scales at the apex of the cone are fertile, each bearing a single wingless seed, but in Saxegothaea several scales may be fertile.
+Usually, only one or two scales at the apex of the cone are fertile, each bearing a single wingless seed, but in Saxegothaea several scales may be fertile.
 The fleshy scale complex is 0.5–3 cm long, and the seeds 4–10 mm long.
 In some genera (e.g. Prumnopitys), the scales are minute and not fleshy, but the seed coat develops a fleshy layer instead, the cone having the appearance of one to three small plums on a central stem.
 The seeds have a hard coat evolved to resist digestion in the bird's stomach.

-Cupressaceae cones
+Cupressaceae

 Members of the cypress family (cypresses, arborvitae, junipers, redwoods, etc.) differ in that the bract and seed scales are fully fused, with the bract visible as no more than a small lump or spine on the scale.
 The botanical term galbulus (plural galbuli; from the Latin for a cypress cone) is sometimes used instead of strobilus for members of this family.
 The female cones have one to 20 ovules on each scale.
 They often have peltate scales, as opposed to the imbricate cones described above, though some have imbricate scales.
 The cones are usually small, 0.3–6 cm long, and often spherical or nearly so, like those of Nootka cypress, while others, such as western redcedar and California incense-cedar, are narrow.
 The scales are arranged either spirally, or in decussate whorls of two (opposite pairs) or three, rarely four.
 The genera with spiral scale arrangement were often treated in a separate family (Taxodiaceae) in the past.
 In most of the genera, the cones are woody and the seeds have two narrow wings (one along each side of the seed), but in three genera (Platycladus, Microbiota and Juniperus), the seeds are wingless, and in Juniperus, the cones are fleshy and berry-like (known as galbuli).

-Sciadopityaceae cones
+Sciadopityaceae

-The cones and seeds of Sciadopitys (the only member of the family) are similar to those of some Cupressaceae, but larger, 6–11 cm long; the scales are imbricate and spirally arranged, and have 5-9 ovules on each scale.
+The cones and seeds of Sciadopitys (the only member of the family) are similar to those of some Cupressaceae, but larger, 6–11 cm long; the scales are imbricate and spirally arranged, and have 5–9 ovules on each scale.